TakeLab/podium/docs/source/walkthrough.rst

 - **Tabular datasets**: Podium allows you to load datasets in standardized format through :class:`podium.TabularDataset` and :class:`podium.datasets.arrow.DiskBackedDataset` classes.
 See how to load tabular datasets here: :ref:`custom-loading`.

   - Regular tabular datasets are memory-backed, while the arrow version is disk-backed.
-- **HuggingFace datasets**: Podium wraps the popular `huggingface/datasets <https://github.com/huggingface/datasets>`__ library and allows you to convert every 🤗 dataset to a Podium dataset.
+- **HuggingFace datasets**: Podium wraps the popular `🤗 datasets <https://github.com/huggingface/datasets>`__ library and allows you to convert every 🤗 dataset to a Podium dataset.
 See how to load 🤗 datasets here: :ref:`hf-loading`.

 .. _builtin-loading: